-Legal text for this change can be found in Annex 7.
+The legal text for this change which was consulted on for the Code Administrator Consultation can be found in Annex 7.

 Legal Text Discussions

 Initially, expectations of where in the CUSC the proposed CMP435 legal text changes were intended to be, fell to Section 10 or a new section to outline how an existing connection contracted project enters into the new process (i.e., to outline a parallel process to CMP434, but with exceptions).
 Post-Workgroup Consultation, the Proposer explored whether the necessary changes would feature in Section 10 alone or at the end of a relevant section (such as Section 17) or in a newly created section.